-DS is a 40y/o patient with 7 month history of right testicle pain which is constant in duration, 5/10 in severity, progressive in nature, throbbing in character and principally localized in the right testicle with intermittent radiations into the groin, anterior thigh and third right toe.
+DS is a 40 y/o patient with 7 month history of right testicle pain which is constant in duration, 5/10 in severity, progressive in nature, throbbing in character and principally localized in the right testicle with intermittent radiations into the groin, anterior thigh and third right toe.
 Patient denies any traumatic injury.
 Treatment to date had included antibiotics, MRI, ultrasound evaluation of the testicle,ultrasound of the inguinal area to rule out hernia and anesthetic block performed by the urologist which provided 3 hours of pain relief.
 All studies were normal.
-Patient underwent surgical removal of the an appendage of the testicle (epididymis) with no reduction in pain.
-Patient has a 3 year history of intermittent lower back and right leg pain.
+Patient underwent surgical removal of the appendage of the testicle (epididymis) with no reduction in pain.
+The patient has a 3-year history of intermittent lower back and right leg pain.

 A thin gauge needle was inserted in the adductor magnus at the most tender trigger point.
 This simple therapy provided DS with 40 % reduction in his testicular pain.

 DS has a classic example of myofascial pain syndrome.
 A dysfunctional muscle caused referred pain.
 In DS’s case, his adductor magnus was responsible for some his testicular pain.
 He has just started therapy.
 He may also has some referred pain from lumbar disc.

 The adductor magnus is a large fan like muscle that attaches on the pelvis and femur.
 It’s referral pattern is typically into the groin and testicle.
 There are other muscles with similar referral patterns.